Marnack/dlxtrains_modpack/dlxtrains_support_wagons/README.md

 # DlxTrains Support Wagons

-This mod adds AdvTrains compatible support wagons to Minetest.
+This mod adds AdvTrains compatible support wagons to Luanti games.
 In reality, these wagons are used to support railway operations and do not typically generate revenue as passenger and freight wagons do.
 These wagons are loosely modeled on real world wagons from different geographies and eras.

 ![](screenshot.png)